-Electric outlets should be maintained at a one to one ratio in relation to the number of electric units plugged into the outlet at any time.
+Electric outlets should be maintained at a one-to-one ratio in relation to the number of electric units plugged into the outlet at any time.
 Students are required to use heavy-duty extension cords, or adapters approved by Underwriters Laboratories.

 Extension cords can be used for just one appliance at a time.
 Students must maintain a one plug per one receptacle ratio at all times.
-Please consult your Area Manager if you have questions about the use of any other appliance or equipment.
+Please consult the Office of Housing and Student Life if you have questions about the use of any other appliance or equipment.